nacular/measured/README.md

 val b: UnitProduct<Time, Angle> = seconds * radians
 ```

-!> Notice the types for a and b are different
+Notice the types for a and b are different.

 This can be mitigated on a case by case basis with explicit extension functions that help with order.
 For example,
 you can ensure that `kg` is sorted before `m` by providing the following extension.